Disaster risk reduction

 Flooding, landslides, drought, hurricanes and other extreme weather events are becoming more frequent and more destructive as a result of climate change.

-As many as 97% of the deaths from natural disasters are in developing countries.
-Every year, more than 200 million people worldwide are affected by natural disasters.
+As many as 97% of the deaths from disasters are in developing countries.
+Every year, more than 200 million people's livelihoods are threatened.

 The poorest are the hardest hit